-Depression is a common mental health disorder that impacts 16.2 million adults each year in the U.S, or 6.7% of the adult population, according to the National Institute of Mental Health.
-People suffering from the debilitating symptoms of depression feel its impact in all aspects of life, including interpersonal relationships, job performance, and academic performance, and daily functioning.
-Of those diagnosed with depression, 10 million people each year, or 64% of the total, experience a severe version of the disorder, according to the Centers for Disease Control.
+Depression is a common mental health disorder.
+It impacts 17.3 million adults each year in the U.S, or 7% of adults.
+Those who suffer from the symptoms of depression have all aspects of life involve.
+This includes including relationships, career, and school, and daily functioning.
+Of those with depression, 10 million people each year, or 64% of the total, will experience a severe version.

-Thankfully, insurance companies have increasingly offered coverage for depression treatment.
-The depression rehab centers that accept insurance have grown exponentially since passage of the Parity Act of 2008, a federal law that mandates equal weight be given for mental health and physical health treatment.
-No longer can insurance companies charge higher co-pays or apply strict limitations on mental health treatment, including depression treatment.
-This coverage can be available for both outpatient depression rehab centers and residential or hospital programs, and includes Medicare coverage.
+Insurance companies have responded.
+They now offer coverage for depression treatment.
+The depression rehab centers that accept insurance have grown greatly since passage of the Parity Act of 2008.
+This is the law that mandates equal weight be given for mental health and physical health treatment.
+No longer can insurance plans charge higher co-pays or apply strict limits on mental health treatment.

 Symptoms of Major Depressive Disorder

-There is a distinct difference between experiencing a temporary case of the blues that follows an upsetting or stressful event, and major depression.
-According to the DSM-5, when an individual has experienced five or more of the following depression symptoms continuously for over two weeks, they reach the criteria for a clinical diagnosis of major depressive disorder:
+A case of the blues, that follows an upsetting or stressful life event, is not the same as major depression.
+According to the DSM-5, five or more of the nine symptoms lasting for more than two weeks, indicates depression.

 - Depressed or sad mood